 How to make Butternut Squash Fettuccine Alfredo:

 Next you’re going to roast your butternut squash.
 By roasting it, it gives such a wonderful balance of sweet and savory, and a deep and slightly earthy flavor.

 While that’s roasting, cook your bacon!
-Yesssss.
-Once that gets deep and crispy, remove from the pan and cook your minced garlic in the bacon grease.
+Once that gets deep and crispy, remove from the pan and quickly cook your minced garlic in the bacon grease.
 Heart eyes.
 The fat from the bacon gives the dish an amazing flavor as well as the garlic.

 Now that your pasta is done and has been drained, add 1/2 cup of pasta water to your blender with the butternut squash and garlic.
 Blend until creamy.
 If needed, add up to 1 cup of pasta water.

 Add in your blended butternut squash sauce and mix until the sauce is combined with the bacon grease.
 Next, add in my personal favorite ingredient: heavy cream!
 This takes it to NEXT LEVEL CREAMY, Y’ALL.

 Lastly, add back in those fettuccine noodles.
 Using tongs, make sure the noodles are fully immersed in the sauce.
 If you find your sauce is TOO thick, use your back-up cup of pasta water to thin out if needed.

 And there you have it!
 Taste and adjust and add an additional pinch of salt if needed.
 Dig in!

 I love this pasta so much, y’all!
 And I know you will too.

 Best Pasta Making Tips:

 Like I have stated, be sure to save that starchy pasta water to help thin out your sauce!
 This will make sure that you don’t have to use *as much* dairy as a normal alfredo recipe might call for.